docker/docs/docker-hub/registry-access-management.md

    After you’ve created the registry.json file and deployed it onto the developers’ machines, you can verify whether the changes have taken effect by asking the developers to start Docker Desktop.

    If the configuration is successful, Docker Desktop prompts the developer to authenticate using the organization credentials on start.
-If the developer fails to authenticate, or authenticaes as a developer in the wrong organization they will see an error message, and they will be denied access to Docker Desktop.
+If the developer fails to authenticate, or authenticates as a developer in the wrong organization they will see an error message, and they will be denied access to Docker Desktop.

 ### Caveats